ub-os/puck/README.md

 <pre> vendor/bin/typo3 extension:setup</pre>

 #### Override .htaccess
-Replace the contents of the .htaccess file in the root of the TYPO3 project with the contents of root.htaccess.txt in the repository root directory.
+Replace the contents of the .htaccess file in the root of the TYPO3 project with the contents of ./puck/Initialisation/root.htaccess.txt.